ZrutrA/Lamp-from-M5Cardputer/README.md

 ## Program control:

 left: "," and right: "/" - change color

 up: ";" and down: "." - change light intensity

-"OK - enter" - confirm selection,
+"OK - enter" - confirm selection

 BACKSPACE - return to selection

 ## How to install a game from a .bin file?